-Emphasis on business applications.
-The study of the characteristics, purposes and functions of data processing equipment to include all phases of the data processing cycle. with special emphasis on computer programming techniques such as flow charting and preparing computer programs in modern languages such as FORTRAN, COBOL, RPG.
-Students will be required to demonstrate proficiency in the use of FORTRAN AND COBOL by writing, debugging, and documenting several programs based upon business applications.
-Baccalaureate degree applicable if taken together with BuAc 73L.
+An introduction to data processing procedures with emphasis on business applications.
+The study of the characteristics, purposes and functions of data processing equipment to include all phases of the data processing cycle.
+Special emphasis is placed on computer programming techniques to include flow charting and one or more high level languages such as COBOL, FORTRAN, BASIC, or RPG.
+Students will be required to demonstrate proficiency in the use of one of these high level languages by writing, debugging, and documenting several programs based on simple business applications.